victorvd/ciencia_datos_final/README.md

 # Data Science

-Python code to implement EDA and supervised learning for test and learn dataframes.
+Python code to implement EDA and supervised learning to train and test data frames.